ad1v7/PumHa/README.rst

 * The program will display an error message and terminate if no landscape file is provided or if the landscape file is not in a correct format, since there is no point in running a simulation on a landscape that is not the one user wanted to simulate.

+[Is all this correct?
+What else should be mentioned?]

 Class structure
 ---------------